Born This Way Ball: Commercial performance

-Tickets for the tour ignited tremendous commercial success in several Asian and Australian markets.
-Tickets for the Australasian leg of the Born This Way Ball became available on February 17, 2012 through Ticketek and Ticketmaster.
-Shortly after availability, tickets for the initial two Auckland shows were sold out.
-In response to positive ticket sales in New Zealand and Australia, nine additional concerts were scheduled as part of the Australasia leg.
-In Hong Kong, an estimated 6,000 presale tickets became available on February 24.
-Tickets were sold out within three hours, prompting Live Nation to add three extra concerts in the city in five days.
-Additional sellouts and positive commercial results were reported for the successive performances in Hong Kong, as well as in Taipei, Tokyo, Bangkok, Singapore, Seoul, and Jakarta, with the latter having sold out within two hours.
+Tickets for the tour brought tremendous commercial success across several Asian and Australian markets.
+Tickets for the Asia-Pacific leg of the Born This Way Ball became available on February 17, 2012, through Ticketek and Ticketmaster.
+Shortly after being made available, tickets for the first two of the three Auckland shows were sold-out.
+In response to positive ticket sales in New Zealand and Australia, nine additional concerts were scheduled as part of the Asia-Pacific leg.
+In Hong Kong, an estimated 6,000 presale tickets became available on February 24 for two originally scheduled shows; these were sold-out within three hours, prompting Live Nation to add three more dates (for a total of five sold-out shows) in Hong Kong.
+Additional sellouts and positive commercial results were reported for the successive performances in Hong Kong, as well as in Taipei, Saitama, Bangkok, Singapore, Seoul, and Jakarta, with the latter having sold out within two hours.

 Similar successes were echoed in European markets.
 Several British publications indicated that presale tickets in the United Kingdom were selling beyond the demand.
 Industry analysts suggested that based on internet searches that an estimated two million people could attempt to purchase a ticket out of the 75,000 that were issued for the London and Manchester dates.
 Tickets became available for general sale on April 13, 2012; the London event sold out in a record-breaking 50 seconds, while the Manchester concert sold out under ten minutes.

 Several European ticketing sites crashed when the tickets went on sale, including Sweden, Finland and Spain, where the Barcelona pre-sale fastly sold out; more than 22,000 people attended her outdoor concert in Bucharest, Romania.
 Both Russian dates sold out in hours.
-So far the biggest crowd on the tour has been in Paris at the Stade de France on September 22, 2012, when Gaga, with 71,000 people in attendance, became the youngest artist to ever grace the stadium until Rihanna scheduled a date at the Stade de France on her Diamonds World Tour for June 2013.
+The biggest crowd on the tour was in Saint-Denis at the Stade de France on September 22, 2012, when Gaga, with 71,000 people in attendance, became the youngest artist to ever grace the stadium until Rihanna scheduled a date at the Stade de France on her Diamonds World Tour for June 2013.